MXMarve/DDoSUtility/README.md

   3 times, multiplying the strength by 3) You can go from 1-50x strength

-  &4ONLY FOR EDUCATIONAL PURPOSES ONLY
+  ONLY FOR EDUCATIONAL PURPOSES ONLY

   BY USING THIS PROGRAM YOU AGREE THAT
   I AM NOT HELD LIABLE FOR ANYTHING YOU